gerardVM/ninja-vpn/README.md

 - Because of the multiuser implementation, some infrastructure like a bucket for resources, a bucket for the backend and a SES service for the sender email need to be set in advance.
 The configuration that defines those resources can be found in the common.yaml file.

+## Next Steps

+Sending credentials email just with the first spot instance: Credentials email is being sent after every spot instance interruption.
+This is not necessary since VPN configuration is passed through the instances of the fleet.

 ## Contributing

 Pull requests are welcome